cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 ## Alternative Approaches

 The existing alternative approaches for transaction gossiping are:
-- FLOOD - the current transaction gossiping protocol in CometBFT
+- Flood - the current transaction gossiping protocol in CometBFT
 - CAT Mempool - the transaction gossiping proposed by Celestia
 - Limiting number of peers to send a transaction to - Experimental protocol in CometBFT
-- Etherium's transaction gossiping protocol.
+- libp2p gossipSub protocol

 ### FLOOD - the current transaction gossiping protocol in CometBFT